 You can study Opera Repetiteur at postgraduate level.

+On your first day with us you will find a real atmosphere of inclusiveness within our department.
 We consider it essential that you learn in an environment which, although inevitably competitive, is one in which there is understanding and support between all students.